qiutianyu/qiutianyu.github.io/_pages/includes/about_me.md

 ## Engineering

-I also lead a small engineering team developing **real-time computer vision applications**, including detection, recognition, segmentation, etc.
+I also lead a small engineering team developing **real-time computer vision applications**.

 ## Contact

-Please drop by my office at [RB313a CUHKSZ](https://www.cuhk.edu.cn/en) or email me at [tqiu@connect.ust.hk](mailto:tqiu@connect.ust.hk) if you would like to check our prototypes or to collaborate.
+Please drop by my office at [RB313a CUHKSZ](https://www.cuhk.edu.cn/en) or email me at [tqiu@connect.ust.hk](mailto:tqiu@connect.ust.hk) if you would like to collaborate.